dwarvesf/playbook/operations/email-template/referral-bonus-confirmation-note.md

 ---
-title: Referral Bonus Confirmation Note
+title: Referral bonus confirmation note
 description: Whenever a Dwarves refers to a teammate that successfully deployed to a project, we use this template to announce the official start date of their referral bonus.
 date: 2020-01-01
 authors: